 TEMPID Unexpanded household ID

-DISTRICT District code (ARC County) in which HH is located
+DISTRICT2 District code (ARC County) in which household is located

-TAZ TAZ (ARC PECAS zone) code in which HH is located
+TAZ TAZ (ARC PECAS zone) code in which household is located

-MAZ MAZ (ARC TAZ) code in which HH is located
+MAZ MAZ (ARC TAZ) code in which household is located

 FINALPUMSID Person ID generated during population synthesis